lostintangent/gistpad/README.md

    > **Git+HTTPS Users**: If you've already signed-in to `github.com` with the `git` CLI, GistPad will attempt to provide "single-sign on", assuming you're using HTTPS-based auth, and your login session includes the `gist` scope _(SSH-based auth isn't supported)_.

-1. Create new gist by clicking the `+` icon in the `Gists` toolbar and specifying the files to seed it with (including support for [directories](#files-and-directories)!).
+1. Create a new gist by clicking the `+` icon in the `Gists` toolbar and specifying the files to seed it with (including support for [directories](#files-and-directories)!).
 Additionally, you can create gists from local files or snippets, by right-clicking them in the `Explorer` tree, or right-clicking an editor window/tab, and selecting `Copy File to Gist`, `Add Selection to Gist` or `Paste Gist File Contents` ([details](#contributed-commands-editor))

    <img width="250px" src="https://user-images.githubusercontent.com/116461/69903980-98819b00-1355-11ea-913b-c51981891bcd.png" />